Point-like bounding chains in open Gromov-Witten theory: Introduction

 \subsubsection{The present work}

-The present work departs from the existing literature at several points.
 Theorems~\ref{thm1} and~\ref{thm2} allow us to choose canonical bounding chains on which the superpotential can be evaluated to obtain invariants.
-Theorems~\ref{Welsch} and~\ref{thm:penka} show the invariants obtained from the superpotential recover the invariants of Welschinger~\cite{Welschinger2} and Georgieva~\cite{Georgieva}.
+Theorems~\ref{Welsch} and~\ref{thm:penka} show the invariants obtained from the superpotential recover the invariants of Welschinger~\cite{Welschinger1,Welschinger2} and Georgieva~\cite{Georgieva}.
 In particular, Theorem~\ref{Welsch} shows that bounding chains play the role of boundary point constraints, Poincar\'e dual to $n$-forms, contrary to the intuition from the Calabi-Yau case where bounding chains are $1$-forms.

 The proof of Theorem~\ref{thm2} clarifies the importance of anti-symplectic involution symmetry in defining invariants.
 Namely, such an involution forces part of the obstructions to the existence and uniqueness of bounding chains to vanish.
 The fact that not all obstructions are forced to vanish explains why the symmetry approach only works in low dimensions~\cite{Welschinger1,Welschinger2} or in the absence of boundary constraints~\cite{Georgieva}.
 The cohomological hypothesis of Theorem~\ref{thm2} is used to deal with the obstructions that are not forced to vanish by symmetry.

-Furthermore, Remark~\ref{rem1} explains why boundary constraints in open Gromov-Witten theory behave like points and not arbitrary cycles.
+The present work explains why boundary constraints in the open Gromov-Witten invariants of~\cite{Cho,SolomonThesis,Welschinger1,Welschinger2} could only be points and not arbitrary cycles.
+Indeed, to construct a canonical family of bounding chains, we use the map $\varrho$~\eqref{eqn_rho}, which integrates bounding chains over $L.$ The proof in Lemma~\ref{lm_rho} that $\varrho$ is invariant under gauge equivalence makes crucial use of the top degree property of $A_\infty$ pseudoisotopies, Proposition~\ref{cl:qt_no_top_deg}.
+In particular, integrating over any cycle on $L$ apart from the fundamental class would not give a well-defined map.
+As explained in Remark~\ref{rem1}, it follows from the definition of $\varrho$ that our canonical family of bounding chains is point-like.
+Even if we suppose there exists a canonical family of bounding chains involving more parameters than $\varrho,$ it is shown in Remark 4.16 of~\cite{ST3} that generically the superpotential only depends on the parameters of $\varrho.$

 Theorem~\ref{axioms} shows that the superpotential invariants, despite their abstract definition, satisfy simple axioms analogous to those of closed Gromov-Witten theory.
 To prove Theorem~\ref{axioms}, Definition~\ref{dfn:b_axioms} formulates properties of bounding chains analogous to the fundamental class and divisor axioms.
-Proposition~\ref{lm:d_t0b} shows that any gauge equivalence class of bounding chains has a representative that satisfies these axioms.
+Under the assumptions of Theorem~\ref{thm1} (resp.
+Theorem~\ref{thm2}), Proposition~\ref{lm:d_t0b} (resp.
+Proposition~\ref{div_real}) shows that any gauge equivalence class of bounding chains has a representative that satisfies these axioms.